Faster poster

 The inciting incident occurs at 12 minutes when Driver kills his first target in broad daylight at an office building, announcing his presence and setting law enforcement and the criminal underworld on alert..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Driver crosses into more dangerous territory, confronting a target who fights back.
+This illustrates the protagonist's commitment to Driver crosses into more dangerous territory, confronting a target who fights back.
 First encounter with Killer, who shoots Driver but fails to kill him—both men now fully committed to their collision course., moving from reaction to action.

 At 49 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Driver confronts the preacher (one of the men who betrayed them) and learns the devastating truth: his brother may have been the one who set up the robbery, leading to his own death.
+Of particular interest, this crucial beat Driver confronts the preacher (one of the men who betrayed them) and learns the devastating truth: his brother may have been the one who set up the robbery, leading to his own death.
 False defeat—revenge may be meaningless., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 74 minutes (75% through) represents the emotional nadir.
 Here, Driver confronts the final name on his list and discovers the ultimate betrayal—the mastermind behind everything.
 Cop is shot.
-The whiff of death: everything Driver believed about his mission crumbles., reveals the protagonist at their lowest point.
+The whiff of death: everything Driver believed about his mission crumbles., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 79 minutes initiates the final act resolution at 81% of the runtime.
 Driver chooses to confront the true enemy.
 Killer decides to face Driver one final time, not for money but for resolution.
 Both men synthesize who they were with who they must become., demonstrating the transformation achieved throughout the journey.